When Dr Camille Guillerey was a child, she loved cartoons that pictured the immune system as characters killing microbes to keep people healthy.

-“I still have this vision of immunology, and I’m fascinated by how our immune cells interact to protect us from infections and cancer,” says Camille, a researcher at QIMR Berghofer in Brisbane.
+“I’m fascinated by how our immune cells interact to protect us from infections and cancer,” she says.